Homa777/Make-an-app-for-covid-images-classifucation-using-flask/README.md

 You need to save the output of your model which is already trained in a desired direction.
 In this case, the output in the pytorch output called covid_resnet18_epoch30.pt which is the output of another respotirary I made.
 Since this file was too big to be uploaded here, I was not able to upload here.
 Then, you need to have your model in a same direction you saved your python file named "app.py".
 The name of my model file is model_conv.

 # Dataset
-We also need to have our images in our desired location or upload it the http://127.0.0.1:5000/ to see the prediction.
+We also need to have our images in our desired location or upload it through http://127.0.0.1:5000/ to see the prediction.